-6.13.2 Involuntary Termination of Award
+6.11.2 Involuntary Termination of Award

-- COAST may terminate the award if the research team has not met the milestones by their stated timeframes, as outlined in the proposal.
-COAST will endeavor to work cooperatively with the research team to help them meet their stated milestones but reserves the sole discretion to terminate the award and request remaining funds be returned to COAST. - COAST may also revocate the award for any reason at any time if it learns of or otherwise discovers that there are allegations supported by some reasonable evidence of a violation of any state or federal law or policy by the awardee.
-Under these circumstances, the termination would take place immediately.
+COAST may terminate the award if the research team has not met the milestones by their stated timeframes, as outlined in the proposal.
+COAST will endeavor to work cooperatively with the research team to help them meet their stated milestones but reserves the sole discretion to terminate the award and request remaining funds be returned to COAST.